-History 3708

-Kinesiology 2995

-Music 2032S, 3010

-Nursing 3798

-Pharmacy 3708

-Public Health 3010
+4 credit hour courses: Comparative Studies 4645 History 3708 Kinesiology 2995 Music 20325, 3010 Nursing 3798 Pharmacy 3708 Public Health 3010 Sociology 4629 (au23 and later)

 Lived Environments, 4 or 6 hours

 The goal of courses in this category is to help students analyze "Lived Environments" at a more advanced and in-depth level than in the Foundations component.
 More specifically:

-- Successful students will integrate approaches to understanding lived environments by making connections to out-of-classroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes and that they anticipate doing in future.
+• Successful students will integrate approaches to understanding lived environments by making connections to out-of-classroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes and that they anticipate doing in future.

-- Successful students will explore a range of perspectives on the interactions and impacts between humans and one or more types of environments (e.g., agricultural, built, cultural, economic, intellectual, natural) in which humans live.
+• Successful students will explore a range of perspectives on the interactions and impacts between humans and one or more types of environments (e.g., agricultural, built, cultural, economic, intellectual, natural) in which humans live.

-- Successful students will analyze a variety of perceptions, representations and/or discourses about environments and humans within them.
+• Successful students will analyze a variety of perceptions, representations and/or discourses about environments and humans within them.

 Choose two 3-hour courses, or one 4-hour course, from the following list.
 Note that, if you choose two 3-hour courses, the two courses must come from different departments.

-3 credit hour courses:

-Education, Teaching, and Learning 4303

-Health and Rehabilitation Sciences 4600 (AU22 only), 4700 (SP23 and later)

-History 3040, 3072

-History of Art 4798.03
+3 credit hour courses: Environment & Natural Resources 3500H Health and Rehabilitation Sciences 4600 (AU22 only), 4700 (SP23 and later) History 3040, 3072 History of Art 4798.03 Teaching: Learning & Education 4303

-4 credit hour courses:

-African American and African Studies 2367.07S

-Agricultural Communication 2330

-Earth Sciences 2911

-English 2367.07S

-Evolution, Ecology and Organismal Biology 2911

-Food, Agricultural and Environmental Sciences 3797.05

-German 3352

-History 2911

-History of Art 3905

-International Studies 3905

-Knowlton 2310

-Music 3352
+4 credit hour courses: African American and African Studies 2367.07S Agricultural Communication 2330 Earth Sciences 2911 English 2367.07S Evolution, Ecology and Organismal Biology 2911 Food, Agricultural and Environmental Sciences 3797.05 German 3352 History 2911 History of Art 3905 International Studies 3905 Knowlton 2310 Music 3352

 Migration, Mobility and Immobility, 4 or 6 hours

 The goal of courses in this theme is to help students analyze "Migration, Mobility, and Immobility" at a more advanced and in-depth level than in the Foundations component.
 More specifically:

-- .
-Successful students will integrate approaches to understanding the issues involved in migration, mobility, and immobility by making connections to out-of-classroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes and that they anticipate doing in future.
+• Successful students will integrate approaches to understanding the issues involved in migration, mobility, and immobility by making connections to out-of-classroom experiences with academic knowledge or across disciplines and/or to work they have done in previous classes and that they anticipate doing in future.

-- · Successful students will explore and analyze a range of perspectives on migration, mobility, and immobility, including causes and effects, personal or group experiences, or artistic expression.
+• Successful students will explore and analyze a range of perspectives on migration, mobility, and immobility, including causes and effects, personal or group experiences, or artistic expression.

-- Successful students will explain a variety of scholarly or artistic approaches to understanding mobility and immobility, and analyze how texts, perceptions, representations, discourses, or artifacts represent these concerns.
+• Successful students will explain a variety of scholarly or artistic approaches to understanding mobility and immobility, and analyze how texts, perceptions, representations, discourses, or artifacts represent these concerns.

 Choose two 3-hour courses, or one 4-hour course, from the following list.
 Note that, if you choose two 3-hour courses, the two courses must come from different departments.

-3 credit hour courses:

-African American and African Studies 3086 (SP23 and later) Comparative Studies 4597.03 (AU23 and later) History 3070 (AU23 and later), 3086 (SP23 and later, 3254 (SP23 and later), 3376, 3465 Jewish Studies 3465 Social Work 5004 (SP23 and later), 5005 (SP23 and later), 5030 (SP23 and later) 4 credit hour courses:
+3 credit hour courses: African American and African Studies 3086 (SP23 and later) Comparative Studies 4597.03 (AU23 and later) History 3070 (AU23 and later), 3086 (SP23 and later, 3254 (SP23 and later), 3376, 3465, 3500 (SP25 and later) History of Art 4240 (SP25 and later) Jewish Studies 3465 Social Work 5004 (SP23 and later), 5005 (SP23 and later), 5030 (SP23 and later)

+4 credit hour courses: